syncfusion-content/maui-docs/MAUI/Switch/states.md

 ## Indeterminate State

 The indeterminate state can be enabled when you need to display the work progress.
-The following code example demonstrates how to load the switch in Indeterminate state by setting the [`IsOn`] property to null.
+The following code example demonstrates how to load the switch in an Indeterminate state by setting the `IsOn` property to null.

 {% tabs %}